-Step 4: Complete your inventory and pricing.
+Step 5: Add your inventory and pricing

 If you charge sales tax in your shop, you can choose whether to charge it on this particular item.
 Learn more about tax settings.

-The listing fee is $0.20 USD, regardless of how many quantities you list.
+The listing fee is $0.20 USD, regardless of the quantity you list.
 When the item sells, you will be charged a $0.20 USD auto-renewal fee for any remaining quantities.
 Renewing an item will also bring it to the front of your shop.
 Listing fees for selling in person vary.
 Learn more about fees for selling in person.

-Step 5: Set your shipping price.
+Step 6: Set up shipping

-Item weight and size:
+Optional: Item weight and size

 If you are a seller in the United States and would like to use calculated shipping for your listing, enter the item’s weight and size.
 Learn more about calculated shipping.

-Step 6: Publish your listing.
+Step 8: Publish or save your listing

 Click Preview to see how your listing will look to shoppers.